 The scope of customization is limited but depending upon the audience, it can be used to full potential to reach the end goal.

-Web Personalization offers multiple benefits to businesses across different verticals.
-Given its many benefits and aiding sales, Web Personalization is being adopted by many industries and exploring the advantages.
+Web In-line Content offers multiple benefits to businesses across different verticals.
+Given its many benefits and aiding sales, Web In-line is being adopted by many industries and exploring the advantages.
 Let's delve into and see how it can help different segments:

 Personalization is a must-have for all e-commerce websites.
 Users want to see what they prefer rather than skimming through multiple pages or customizing themselves.

-Let's understand the application on Web Personalization through a use case:
+Let's understand the application on Web In-line Content through a use case:

 Let's assume that you are an e-commerce company that offers a wide range of children's clothing from different brands and ship them worldwide.
 Your catalog includes clothing for children, footwear, activity books, and toys.

-With Web Personalization, you can track the following:
+With Web Personalization: In-line Content, you can track the following:

 - Personal details of the user (name, age, location, and so on)